 Tablets are becoming the primary device used for a variety of mobile banking tasks.
 In fact, about 1 in 3 consumers point to tablets as the mobile device he or she primarily uses to email the FI.
 Users also turn to tablets at higher rates for advanced mobile banking tasks.
 Just over 3 in 10 mobile bankers view and pay bills using a browser on the tablet.
 As ownership rates rise, mobile banking primarily through tablets is expected to become more common.

 Despite extraordinary growth of both tablet owners and tablet bankers, the support of tablet banking continues to lag across the industry.
-According to Javelin, just over 50 percent of financial institutions offer a dedicated tablet banking application.
 Many financial institutions still either support tablet banking with a mobile banking application meant for smartphones or expect consumers to access their online banking site using their tablet.
 This is interesting given that the demographics of a tablet banking consumer are the most favorable of all mobile banking users.

 According to the Mapa Research report entitled, ‘Tablet Banking Series: Are you making the most of the tablet opportunity?,’ the leading global banks are more likely to have a dedicated tablet app than smaller institutions.
 In addition, offering an iOS tablet app is the dominant approach, even though a fair number of institutions in selected countries offer Android tablet apps as well.